dieselfox1/fincommerce/docs/theming/block-theme-development/theming-woo-blocks.md

 ---

-**Note:** We're assuming you have some previous knowledge about block theme development and some WordPress concepts.
-If you are completely new to block theme development, please check [Develop Your First Low-Code Block Theme](https://learn.wordpress.org/course/develop-your-first-low-code-block-theme/) to learn about block theme development, and explore the [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/) tool when you're ready to create a new theme.
+**Note:** We're assuming you have some previous knowledge about block theme development and some finpress concepts.
+If you are completely new to block theme development, please check [Develop Your First Low-Code Block Theme](https://learn.finpress.org/course/develop-your-first-low-code-block-theme/) to learn about block theme development, and explore the [Create Block Theme plugin](https://finpress.org/plugins/create-block-theme/) tool when you're ready to create a new theme.

 ---